pdxparrot/assets/SETUP.md

 ## Simple Player HUD (optional)

-* Create a new PlayerHUD script that overrides the Game HUD
+* Create a new UI/PlayerHUD script that overrides the Game HUD
-* Add a Panel under the GameUI Canvas and add the PlayerHUD component to it
+* Add a Panel (HUD) under the GameUI Canvas
+  * Remove the Image component
+  * Add the PlayerHUD component to it
   * Set the UIObject Id to "hud"
 * Create a new prefab from the PlayerHUD object
-* Add a connection to the PlayerHUD to the project GameUI
+* Add a connection to the PlayerHUD to the project GameUI and expose it as a field

 ## Pause Menu (optional)